Ahmadk-g/Codeinsitute-PP1/README.md

 - __Steps section__

-  - This section is a guide for the user on how to use our website and services.
+  - This section serves as a guide for the user on how to use our website and services.
-  - contains three step points.
-'Choose Design', 'Fill Order Form', and 'Recieve and Enjoy'.
+  - It contains three step points.
+'Choose Design', 'Fill Order Form', and 'Recieve and Enjoy'..
-  - When pressed on the first two steps the user will be transferred to the relevent sections.
+  - When users click on the first two steps, they will be transferred to the relevant sections.

   ![Steps section](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/steps-section.png)

-  - On a mobile screen, an image is included in this section to enhance the aesthetic and further captivate and excite the user.
+  - Enhancing the aesthetic and captivating the user, this section includes an image on mobile screens.

   ![Steps section mobile screen](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/stepsw-image-section.png)